Table of Contents

 I don’t like roaming in the realm of enormous uncertainties whether in my personal life or while investing my hard-earned $$$, and this doesn’t mean that I don’t take risks.
 When it comes to investing in the stock market, I will ‘always’ favor large-cap stocks, at least, 6 out of 10 times.

 Large-cap stocks are typically stocks of companies that are valued at greater than $50 billion.
-The typical large-cap stock has multi-years of trading history, are generally stable and mature, has great analyst/media coverage, and have lower volatility.
+The typical large-cap stock has multi-years of trading history, is generally stable and mature, has great analyst/media coverage, and has lower volatility.

 However, the same cannot be said about small-cap stocks, most of the companies that went out of business or struggled immensely this year as a result of the global pandemic were small-cap businesses.